harunkurtme/MKT4830-Introduction-to-Image-Processing/HW1/README.md

 I made the application over tkinter so that it appeals to the end user.
 And I provide access to the pictures in different folders with the application and save the desired processed picture.

+# for folder select
 ![](./screen_shot/Capture1.PNG)
+# image showing
 ![](./screen_shot/Capture2.PNG)
+# image radius and distance add
 ![](./screen_shot/Capture3.PNG)